yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-clusters/configure-clusters.md

     ![Cluster Edit Infrastructure](/images/yb-cloud/cloud-clusters-settings-edit.png)

-1. Enter the number of nodes, vCPUs, and disk size in GB for the cluster.
+1. Enter the number of nodes, vCPUs per node, and disk size in GB per node for the cluster.
     \
     **Cost** displays the estimated new cost for the cluster; **+ Usage** refers to any potential overages from exceeding the free allowances for disk storage, backup storage, and data transfer.
 For information on how clusters are costed, refer to [Cluster costs](../../cloud-admin/cloud-billing-costs/).